One of the good parts of being pregnant is that you’re supposed to get this amazingly thick, shiny, beautiful hair.

 When I’m pregnant, I can shampoo my hair TWICE but after I’m done blow-drying it, the crown of my head looks like the place where someone spit out the remnants of their oil pulling experiment.

-While I was pregnant with Bailey, I told myself I just had to make it to six weeks postpartum, and everything would be back to normal.
+While I was pregnant with my second child, I told myself I just had to make it to six weeks postpartum, and everything would be back to normal.

 Six weeks rolled by, then three months.
 Four, five, six…

 I tried using more shampoo, which seemed to make it worse.
 Less shampoo didn’t have an effect.
 Then I tried five different shampoos—some mainstream and some natural and one perfectly organic, fair-trade, shade-grown brand whose cost rivaled a month of daycare.